-What pain and symptoms are associated with the serratus anterior?
+What are the pain and symptoms associated with the serratus anterior?

 - Pain on the side of the chest toward the middle of the ribcage